Huawei Says Revenue Jumped 23% Despite Tensions With U.S.

 Alluding to tensions with the Trump administration, Liang compared the tech company to an airplane riddled with bullet holes: "We need to patch up these holes without losing altitude."

-Still, he said neither production nor shipment of smartphones, computers and wireless network hardware had been interrupted "not for one single day," though he noted that the company did see a dip in its intelligent computing sales.
+Still, he said neither production nor shipment of smartphones, computers and wireless network hardware had been interrupted, "not for one single day," though he noted that the company did see a dip in its intelligent computing sales.

 Sales in the six months through June were just over $58.3 billion, according to Liang.
 But he says the company will "face difficulties" in the second half.